 Interpretation and Analysis:

 The captured thermal images are analyzed to identify and assess the severity of moisture issues.
-Thermal imaging can help determine the extent of water damage, locate hidden leaks behind walls or ceilings, and determine the effectiveness of repairs or remediation efforts.
+Thermal imaging can help determine the extent of water damage, locate hidden leaks behind walls or ceilings, and assess the effectiveness of repairs or remediation efforts.

 Advantages: